lnvglr/character-diversion/character-diversion.md

 ## Outlook

-The working prototype has shown one thing.
-The interface

 ### Shortcomings

-In the process of developing *Character Diversion*, I also discovered its many shortcomings.
+In the process of developing *Character Diversion*, I also discovered several shortcomings.

-1. specificity to one kind of discourse
-2. Its limitation to font files as typographic reference
+1. Its limitation to font files as typographic reference
-3.
+2. specificity to one kind of discourse

 It lies in the nature of things, that specificity and specialisation enables users to do one thing very well.